World's best aviation museums

-(CNN) — It's easy to forget that barely more than a century has passed since Orville and Wilbur Wright flew the first successful airplane in Dayton, Ohio.
+(CNN) — It's easy to forget that barely more than a century has passed since Orville and Wilbur Wright flew the first successful airplane in Kitty Hawk, North Carolina.

 The intervening 115 years has produced enough artifacts and knowledge to fill dedicated museums around the world.

-Note: Correction: This story has been updated to correct where the Wright Brothers' first successful flight occurred.